hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

 ### `ClusterMod_reduce_top_arch`

-`ClusterMod_reduce_top_arch` is an associative table of associative tables with for each supported OS a table that can be used to walk a chain of compatible but less specific architectures when looking for an architecture that is supported for a particular version of a software stack.
+`ClusterMod_reduce_top_arch` is an associative table of associative tables with for each stack version a table that can be used to walk a chain of compatible but less specific architectures when looking for an architecture that is supported for a particular version of a software stack.

+The version is given in six-digit number format and is a "from then on" version.

 As we forsee that this may change in incompatible ways in the future, there is a level that indexes with a yyyymm starting version of the software stacks.